django-money/django-money/README.md

 Django-money
 -----------

-A little django app that uses py-moneyed to add support for Money fields in your models and forms.
+A little Django app that uses `py-moneyed` to add support for Money fields in your models and forms.

-Fork of the django support that was in http://code.google.com/p/python-money/
+Fork of the Django support that was in http://code.google.com/p/python-money/

 This version adds tests, and comes with several critical bugfixes.